kliment-olechnovic/voronota/expansion_lt/README.md

     of atomic balls of van der Waals radii constrained inside a solvent-accessible surface defined by a rolling probe.
     The software computes inter-atom contact areas, per-cell solvent accessible surface areas, per-cell constrained volumes.
-    'voronota-lt' is very fast when used on molecular data with a not large rolling probe radius (less than 2.0 angstroms, 1.4 is recommended) and and can be made even faster by running it using multiple processors.
+    'voronota-lt' is very fast when used on molecular data with a not large rolling probe radius (less than 2.0 angstroms, 1.4 is recommended) and can be made even faster by running it using multiple processors.

     Options:
         --probe                                          number     rolling probe radius, default is 1.4